LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

     RDP_AUTH_URL=/auth/oauth2/v1/token
     RDP_ESG_URL=/data/environmental-social-governance/v2/views/scores-full
     ```
-7. Then run the following command to start the Jupyter Lab application:
+6. Then run the following command to start the Jupyter Lab application:
     ```
     (python_dotenv_notebook) $>jupyter lab
     ```
     ![Figure-5](images/05_python_jupyterlab_1.gif "Notebook result")
-8. JupyterLab application will open the web browser and will go to the notebook home page, please open the *rdp_apis_notebook.ipynb* notebook file.
+7. JupyterLab application will open the web browser and will go to the notebook home page, please open the *rdp_apis_notebook.ipynb* notebook file.
     ![Figure-6](images/06_jupyterlab.png "Notebook Open")

 ### <a id="java_example_run"></a>How to Run a Java Console example

 If your environment does not have the Maven installed, please follow the [Maven installation guide page](https://maven.apache.org/install.html) for more detail.

-Please contact your Refinitiv's representative to help you to access the RTO account and services.
-You can find more detail regarding the Refinitiv Real-Time - Optimized Machine-ID user, and App Key from [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform).
+Please contact your LSEG's representative to help you to access the RTO account and services.
+You can find more detail regarding the Real-Time - Optimized Machine-ID user, and App Key from [Getting Start with Delivery Platform article](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform).

 1. Open a command prompt and go to the project's Java folder
 2. Run the following Maven command to resolve dependencies, compile and build a jar file: